CleverCloud/doc.clever-cloud.com/deploy/addon/mailpace.md

 **You have to turn TLS on with port 465** (environment variable `CC_MTA_SERVER_USE_TLS=true`) to make Mailpace working.
 Enable `STARTTLS` allows to use another port.

-These environment variables have to be set :
+These environment variables have to be set with value of :
 - `CC_MTA_SERVER_HOST`: Host of MailPace's SMTP server is `smtp.mailpace.com`.
 - `CC_MTA_SERVER_PORT`: Server port has to be set to `465`.
 Defaults to `465` whether TLS is enabled or not.
 - `CC_MTA_AUTH_USER`: User to authenticate to MailPace's SMTP server has to be set with `MAILPACE_API_KEY`.